US-UK SEND Terminology Guide: A Transatlantic Glossary for EducatorsUS-UK SEND terminology guide classroom comparison

 Support Structures and Interventions

-In the UK at SEND Support level, schools use provision mapping: a visual overview of what support each pupil receives.
-An EHCP is similar in spirit to an IEP, with outcomes and provision listed, but it is legally binding only on the local authority (not the school).
+In the UK at SEND Support level, schools use provision mapping: a visual overview of what support each learner receives.
+An EHCP is similar to an IEP.
+Both list outcomes and provision.
+However, the EHCP is legally binding only on the local authority, not the school.
 Schools can and do update support without formal plan revision more flexibly than in the US.

 Roles and Responsibilities